karkman/MetagenomeCourse2019/Day3/README.md

 Let's run CheckM from this directory now, and learn about the taxonomy of each MAG using this advanced tool.

-First we need to download some data for `checkM`.
-Open a screen and activate the `checkM` environment.
-Then run the following command: `checkm data update`.
-When it asks for the location for the data give it your working directory (`/wrk/USERNAME`)

 When this is done allocate resources with `salloc` or use `sinteractive` and run the `checkM` on a computing node.
 You will also need to load the biokit because `checkM` uses `HMMER3`.

 ```